-Q: What are essential oils and how are they often used?
+Q: What are essential oils, and how are they used?

 Essential oils are the natural aromatic compounds that give plants their individual scents.
 The oils are extracted from plants and distilled, and their potential uses and touted health benefits are wide-ranging.

-They can be used to make your house smell better, repel mosquitos, improve sleep, boost moods or even help alleviate nausea.
+You can use them to make your house smell better, repel mosquitos, improve sleep, boost moods or even help alleviate nausea.
 For pets, they are most commonly used for repelling fleas and helping with separation anxiety.

 Due to their hydrophobic nature, essential oils are absorbed well both through mucous membranes and the skin.
-There are either excreted unchanged or may be metabolized by the liver prior to excretion.
+There are either excreted unchanged or metabolized by the liver before excretion.

 Q: Are essential oils toxic?

-The answer, as we so often see, is slightly more complicated than a simple “yes” or “no” since there are various factors that come into play.
+The answer is slightly more complicated than a simple “yes” or “no” since there are various factors that come into play.

-Cats may be more sensitive with dermal exposure due to their increased risk of oral exposure from grooming
+Cats, rabbits, guinea pigs, and hamsters may be more sensitive to dermal exposure due to their increased risk of oral exposure from self-grooming

-Birds are more likely to suffer respiratory affects than other animals to a diffuser due to their specialized respiratory system
+Birds are more likely to suffer respiratory effects from diffusers due to their specialized respiratory system

-Of course, animals with underlying health issues may also be at higher risk if they are unable to metabolize the oil, have respiratory disorders, or have broken skin which can allow increased absorption of dermally applied essential oils.
+Of course, animals with underlying health issues may also be at higher risk if they can't metabolize the oil, have respiratory disorders, or have broken skin, which can allow increased absorption of dermally applied essential oils.

 Q: What symptoms should you look for?

-The most common clinical signs with dermal exposure seen by APCC include ataxia, muscle weakness, depression and behavior changes.
+The most common clinical signs with dermal exposure seen by APCC include ataxia, muscle weakness, depression, and behavior changes.
 In severe cases, hypothermia and collapse may occur.
-With oral exposure, vomiting, diarrhea, and central nervous system depression can be seen.
+With oral exposure, vomiting, diarrhea, and central nervous system depression may occur.

 In severe cases, seizures and rarely liver injury has been reported with pennyroyal and melaleuca oils.
 If inhaled, aspiration pneumonia may occur.